73rhodes/bbplayer/README.md

 About
 -----

-Minio Player is a minimalist HTML5 Audio player.
+bbplayer is a minimalist HTML5 Audio player.
 With Minio you can:
   * make a playlist of tracks inside the HTML5 audio element
   * design your own control buttons, or use the ones included
   * put more than one player on a page, but make them play one at a time
   * support all browsers with MP3 and OGG formats

-Minio Player uses CSS classes.
+bbplayer uses CSS classes.
 Start with a *bbplayer* class containing controls like *bb-rewind*, *bb-play*, *bb-forward*, etc. and the HTML5 *audio* element; bbplayer.js takes care of the rest.